 In addition to kneecapping and headshotting, you have two more high-salvage options:

-You can construct 'mechs out of related variants - HBK-4G, HBK-4J, and HBK-4N can all be used to build a Hunchback.
+You can construct 'Mechs out of related variants - for instance, parts of a HBK-4G, HBK-4J, and HBK-4N can all be used to build a Hunchback.
 The one built is the one you had the majority of the parts for.
-Note that some 'mechs may "appear" the same as others, but are in different weight classes - Centurian-9s and -10s are good examples.
-These cannot be used to build each other.
-A good way of telling what can be mixed is by checking the corresponding 'mech page on the wiki.
+Note that some 'Mechs may "appear" the same as others, but are in different weight classes and therefore cannot be combined together - Centurian-9s and -10s are good examples of this.
+A good way of telling what can be mixed is by checking the corresponding 'Mech page on the wiki.
 All variants that can be mixed and matched will be on the same page.

 Dealing with Vehicles